How Much Car Insurance You Buy Affects Your Rates

 Are my state’s minimum limits enough?

 Your state’s coverage requirements are just that: the bare minimum just to be able to drive.
 Car accidents often result in expenses that far exceed the required limits.
-Generally, everyone should buy as much coverage as they can afford.
+Generally, everyone should buy as much insurance as they can afford.
 However, personal factors will dictate how much protection you need to buy to satisfy your risk tolerance.

 Do you really need full-coverage?